-Universal Test Design Considerations
+Universal Design for Learning (UDL) Considerations

-Universal design, as applied to assessments, is a concept that allows the widest possible range of students to participate in assessments and may even reduce the need for accommodations and alternative assessments by expanding access to the tests themselves.
-In the Oklahoma State Testing Program, modifications have been made to some items to simplify and clarify their instructions and to provide maximum readability, comprehensibility, and legibility.
+Universal Design for Learning (UDL), as applied to assessments, is a framework that provides flexibility in the way information is presented and in the ways students demonstrate knowledge and skills.
+This reduces barriers while maintaining high expectations for all students, including students with disabilities and students who are limited English proficient.
+In the Oklahoma School Testing Program, items and instructions have been designed to provide maximum readability, comprehensibility, and legibility for all students.
 This includes such changes as reduction of language load in content areas other than Reading, increased font size, fewer items per page, and boxed items to assist visual focus.
 Specifically in the Science tests, the cluster-based design reduces the number of unique stimuli that students must process.
 The stimuli and items are constructed with clear wording and presentation, and they exclude extraneous information.
 Additionally, the vocabulary level for the Grade 8 Science test is two grade levels below, except for science content words.